angelabaltes/angelabaltes.github.io/_pages/about.md

 My research with Rutgers University involves analysis of cardiovascular medical device failures and their effects on patients.
 My advisement committee consists of: [Dr. Frederick Coffman](https://apps.shp.rutgers.edu/projects/facultyLocator/profile1.cfm?RUID=coffmafd"), [Dr. Shankar Srinivasan](https://apps.shp.rutgers.edu/projects/facultyLocator/profile1.cfm?RUID=srinivsh"), and [Dr. Memory Ndanga](https://apps.shp.rutgers.edu/projects/facultyLocator/profile1.cfm?RUID=ndangame").
 I am employed by The University of New Mexico in the [Office of Institutional Analytics](http://oia.unm.edu/")

-This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.
-*Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources..